RizwanAhsan99/Sudoku_GUI/README.md

 # Sudoku Solver - GUI and Terminal
 This is a Sudoku game and a solver.
 The solver was implemented using the backtracking algorithm.
 To see the solver in action press space.
 Enjoy!
-This is still a work in progress.
-### Features to be added:
-1. Button to start/pause the game.
-2. Button to take notes.

 ## GUI version
 ### Pygame library is required to be installed for this version to work